April 21: Barilko's OT goal wins Stanley Cup for Maple Leafs in 1951

 Video: 1951 Cup Final, Gm5: Barilko nets Cup winner in OT

-1988: Wayne Gretzky scores a shorthanded goal at 7:54 of overtime to give the Edmonton Oilers a 5-4 win at the Calgary Flames in Game 2 of the Smythe Division Final.
-With Mark Messier in the penalty box, Gretzky beats Mike Vernon for the third shorthanded OT goal in Stanley Cup Playoff history; it comes 10 days after Brent Sutter of the New York Islanders scores the second one against the New Jersey Devils.
+1988: Wayne Gretzky scores a shorthanded goal at 7:54 of overtime to give the Edmonton Oilers a 5-4 win against the Calgary Flames at the Saddledome in Game 2 of the Smythe Division Final.
+With Mark Messier in the penalty box, Gretzky beats Mike Vernon for the third shorthanded OT goal in Stanley Cup Playoff history; it comes 10 days after Brent Sutter of the Islanders scores the second one against the New Jersey Devils.

 1996: The first home playoff game in Tampa Bay Lightning history draws an NHL-record crowd of 25,945 to the Thunderdome in St. Petersburg, Florida.
 The big crowd gets to celebrate when Alexander Selivanov scores at 2:13 of overtime to give the Lightning a 5-4 victory against the Philadelphia Flyers in Game 3 of the Eastern Conference Quarterfinals.
 Tampa Bay becomes the first team in NHL history to earn each of its first two playoff victories in overtime.